Virtual Worlds FLC

 Faculty Learning Community on Virtual Worlds (2007-2008)

 Virtual worlds are online graphical environments inhabited by multiple users who interact using characters called avatars.
 These worlds mimic features of the real world, such as gravity, topography, and communication.
 A faculty learning community is exploring the potential of virtual worlds.
-The broad goals are to enhance student learning, pursue personal development, and build a community of teacher-learners.
-Community members include faculty, individuals from the Kaneb Center, OIT, and other appropriate areas.
-It may also collaborate with groups at other institutions.
+The broad goals of this initiative were to enhance student learning, pursue personal development, and build a community of teacher-learners.
+Community members included faculty, individuals from the Kaneb Center, OIT, and other appropriate areas.

 - Share information electronically via wiki, e-mail list, and virtual space

 - Foment discussion of virtual worlds at Notre Dame

 - Contribute to the development of a Notre Dame space in Second Life

 - Develop three demonstration projects (one each in summer, fall, and spring)

 - Produce a public presentation to share the community's work with the greater campus